RXNT/json-rules-engine-simplified/README.md

 # json-rules-engine-simplified
 A simple rules engine expressed in JSON

+The primary goal of this project was to be used as alternative to [json-rules-engine](https://github.com/CacheControl/json-rules-engine) in [react-jsonschema-form-conditionals](https://github.com/RxNT/react-jsonschema-form-conditionals), as such it has some functionality, that might be specific, but there is nothing preventing it from more generic use.

 ## Features

+- Optional schema and rules validation, to prevent runtime surprises
+- Basic boolean operations (`and` `or` and `not`) that allow to have any arbitrary complexity
 - Rules expressed in simple, easy to read JSON
-- Declarative conditional logic with [Predicates](https://github.com/landau/predicate)
+- Declarative conditional logic with [predicates](https://github.com/landau/predicate)
-- Validation, based on JSON schema and available [predicates](https://github.com/landau/predicate)
-- Secure; no use of eval()
-- Support of nested structures
+- Support of nested structures with [selectn](https://github.com/wilmoore/selectn.js) including composite arrays
+- Secure - no use of eval()

 ## Installation